DenisProkopenko/VB-Random-Group-Generator/README.md

 # VB-Random-Group-Generator
 Partial credit goes to the Programming Club at Normandale Community College

-This program tested and runs in python 3.2.5
+This program tested and runs in Visual Studion 2013

 Create/Modefy groups of people based on group size and without allowing even a single member to be in a new group with a member whos he/she has been in a group before.